About

 Manual operations break first

-Growing teams feel pain in requests, approvals, and handoffs before they can justify heavier operational tooling.
+Growing teams feel pain in requests, exceptions, follow-through, and repeated coordination before they can justify heavier operational tooling.

 02